Citations of Distinguished Service Award Recipients who passed away prior to September 2011 are not available in electronic format.

 We are grateful, too, for your leadership, counsel and support of Queen's community fundraising campaigns.
 In warm appreciation of your many contributions, Queen's honours you this evening with an award for distinguished service.

-Bettyanne, it is a great pleasure to pay tribute to your 36-year labor of love dedicated to improving the administrative operations of the University, affecting in very positive ways the life and work of Queen’s students, faculty and staff members.
+Bettyanne, it is a great pleasure to pay tribute to your 36-year labour of love dedicated to improving the administrative operations of the University, affecting in very positive ways the life and work of Queen’s students, faculty and staff members.

 While serving most recently as Associate University Registrar for student records and services, you collaborated with others, generously offering your own revered brand of leadership, tenacity and perseverance to identify, design and implement important student service enhancements.